ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     The value provided should be an integer greater than or equal to 0.

 * ``<diag_name>.<species_name>.plot_filter_function(t,x,y,z,ux,uy,uz)`` (`string`) optional
-    Users can provide an expression returning a boolean for whether a particle is dumped (the exact test is whether the return value is `> 0.5`).
+    Users can provide an expression returning a boolean for whether a particle is dumped.
     `t` represents the physical time in seconds during the simulation.
     `x, y, z` represent particle positions in the unit of meter.
     `ux, uy, uz` represent particle velocities in the unit of